Gethe/klipper_config/README.md

 Installation
 ------------

-You should start with a new installation of [Raspberry Pi OS Lite].
+You should start with a fresh OS installation, like [Raspberry Pi OS Lite].
+If using a some other spare computer, I recommend [Pop!_OS].
 I also recommend setting up any OS level customizations like wifi, ssh, hostname, etc., then making a [backup image] prior to installing this config.
 This can then be used to quickly spin up a new printer, or recover an existing one.

-[KIAUH] is recommended to then install [Kalico], [Moonraker], and [Fluidd], as well as to flash your MCU(s).
-See [this guide] for more on how to set up DK in KIAUH.
+Next, you'll need to [fork this repo] and rename the `printer_<name>` folders to match your setup.
+If you're not comfortable with linux and git commands, you can press period (.) to open web vs code.
+From here you can rename the folders and then in the Source Control tab enter "Rename printer folders" as the message and click "Commit & Push".

-Before installing the actual config, first [fork this repo] and rename the folders for my printers (bubbles, ruby, and slate) to match yours.
-You will want to customize the files therein of course, but this will get you started.
-Run the script below and it will clone the repo and create symlinks for the given printer's config.
-Replace `name` with the name of the printer.
+Install [KIAUH] and use [this guide] to install [Kalico].
+If installing multiple instances, be sure to use the same names used for the folders above.
+You'll also need to install [Moonraker] and [Fluidd], as well as to flash your MCU(s).

 ``` bash
 wget -O - https://raw.githubusercontent.com/gethe/klipper_config/main/install.sh | bash -s name
 ```

-The install script supports multi-instance setups.
-It will auto detect if the folder `~/printer_<name>_data` exists and will default to that location instead of `~/printer_data` as described in [Details](#details).
-If your printer uses a different naming scheme, the full path can be supplied as an optional second parameter to the install script.
+The install script will look for folders matching the default patterns used by KIAUH -- `~/printer_data` for single-instance setups and `~/printer_<name>_data` for multi-instance setups.
+If you're using a different naming scheme, the full path can be supplied as an optional second parameter to the install script.

 Slicer Configuration
 --------------------